consensus-shipyard/mir/pkg/blockchain/README.md

 If `tmux` is installed, you can run `./run.sh` to start a network of 4 nodes with reasonable options set.

 ### Visualization

+> The visualization tool can be found [here](https://github.com/komplexon3/longest-chain-project/tree/main/chain-visualizer).

 For this chat application, there exists an accompanying browser-based visualization tool that utilizes the aforementioned websocket interceptor.
 The visualizer provides insight into the state of the different nodes.